Kattie-Nguyen/Leave-Management-System/README.md

 This is a Streamlit-based Leave Management System that allows managers and employees to manage leave requests.

+This application is deployed on Streamlit Cloud.
+You can access it [here](https://leave-management-system-qqzzww4n8o5uq3ckpxgogn.streamlit.app/).

 ## Features

 - **User Authentication**: Register and log in as a manager or employee.